UFC London main event revealed as British star returns from injury

 Prior to those victories, Tybura was outpointed by Alexander Volkov, whom Aspinall submitted in the first round at UFC London in March 2022.

 This March, the UFC staged its first-pay-per view in the UK since 2016, as Leon Edwards retained the welterweight title against Kamaru Usman in the main event of UFC 286.
 The upcoming July event, meanwhile, will be a Fight Night.
-Also in action that evening will be Liverpudlian star Molly McCann, who faces Julija Stoliarenko at flyweight, and Wolverhampton lightweight Jai Herbert, who fights Fares Ziam.
-A women’s bantamweight bout between Ketlen Vieira and Pannie Kianzad has also been announced.

 Click here to subscribe to The Independent’s Sport YouTube channel for all the latest sports videos.